yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III.md

 **Smarty**: Let me address **`Dummy`**'s statement first.
 I am no computer scientist, but I know for sure such program will not be able to give the result for any code in ***polynomial time***.
 In other words, it will not provide a drastic improvement over speed or resource benefits.

 Let's consider a classical computer for now.
 If there exists such program, which I will call `magical program™`, such program will give result in ***polynomial time*** for any well-optimized code.
-Or you would have proved $P=NP$ ([wiki link](https://en.wikipedia.org/wiki/P_versus_NP_problem)), which is generally considered not true.
+Or you would have proven $P=NP$ ([wiki link](https://en.wikipedia.org/wiki/P_versus_NP_problem)), which is generally considered not true.
 Consider a well-optimized `code A` for factoring large prime numbers.
 If you input `code A` to your `magical program™`, it can do nothing better than running `code A` itself, or you would have cracked RSA by now.

 Although it is not possible to improve any program that runs $\exp (n^3)$ to polynomial time, I don't know if you can make minor improvement to it so it will run a bit faster, like from $\exp (n^3)$ to $\exp (n^2)$.
-Also, a [complier](https://en.wikipedia.org/wiki/Compiler) can sometimes make some optimization to your code, such as the [Intel fortran compiler](https://software.intel.com/en-us/fortran-compilers), and the more famous [jit](http://numba.pydata.org/) for Python.
-But such improvement are customary and routine, and are not always prominent or even possible.
-Therefore, if you do have such `magical program™` that applies to any type of codes, you would be famous.
+Also, a [complier](https://en.wikipedia.org/wiki/Compiler) can sometimes make small optimization to your code, such as the [Intel fortran compiler](https://software.intel.com/en-us/fortran-compilers).
+But such improvement are routine, tends to modify more on a technical, machine-specific level rather than algorithm level, and are not always prominent or even possible.
+Therefore, if you do have such `magical program™` that automagically applies to any type of codes and improve the speed, you would be famous.

-But I don't know any proof why such program does not exist.
+But I don't know any proof why such programs do not exist.
 My take on this subject is that it is hard even to do that with a classical code, let alone a quantum one.
 So **`Dummy`**'s `magical program™` might not exist.

 ---